 Prominent Cobb business leader opposes transit tax referendum

-One of the most high-profile business leaders in Cobb County is organizing a rally on Thursday against the Cobb transit tax referendum that’s on the November ballot.
+One of the most high-profile business leaders in Cobb County organizing a rally this week against the Cobb transit tax referendum that’s on the November ballot.

 John Loud, Cobb Chamber of Commerce